gve-sw/gve_devnet_meraki_vpn_exclusion_updates/README.md

 # Meraki VPN Exclusion Rule Updates

 This script creates [VPN Exclusion Rules](https://documentation.meraki.com/MX/Site-to-site_VPN/VPN_Full-Tunnel_Exclusion_(Application_and_IP%2F%2FURL_Based_Local_Internet_Breakout)) for all appliance networks in an organization that are a part of a Site-to-Site VPN fabric.
 The rules are built from components in a CSV file and represent traffic destinations that should be routed to the local internet and not the VPN tunnels.

+Currently, only **Custom VPN Exclusion** creation is supported (not **Major Applications**).

+Note: The default behavior is to overwrite existing VPN Exclusion Rules.
+This can be changed by setting the appropriate config parameter `OVERWRITE`
 ## Contacts
 * Trevor Maco